TheTomster/threes/README.md

 threes
 ======

-a small threes clone in the terminal
+A small Threes! clone in the terminal.